-We will inspect all trees in empty homes and carry out any works that are deemed necessary to bring them to a manageable condition.
+We will inspect all trees in empty homes and carry out any works that are deemed necessary to bring them to a manageable condition (tree is in good health, not causing damage to property and is low risk to the public).
 New tenants will be expected to continue to maintain them in a manageable condition.